tchajed/sys-verif-fa25/docs/assignments/project.md

 This requires some data structure design.
 A starting point would be to maintain a list of sorted ranges that you search with binary search.

+### Verify a buddy allocator

+Verify a memory allocator, using the [buddy allocator algorithm](https://www.geeksforgeeks.org/buddy-system-memory-allocation-technique/).
+The Go implementation should keep a large byte slice as the backing storage, and return a struct on allocation with both the data and any metadata required by the algorithm (this is a simplification since working with the pointers alone is difficult in Go).

 ### Verify the Cloudflare trie-hard data structure

 Port [trie-hard](https://github.com/cloudflare/trie-hard) to Go and verify it.
 Specialize that implementation to u64.